Donaldnaz/CICD-Workflows/Readme.md

 - GitOps principles, where Git acts as the single source of truth and changes to the main branch drive automated deployments

-This setup reflects how modern cloud engineering teams ship software: automation first, minimal manual intervention, and consistent deployments across environments.
+This setup reflects my cloud engineering mindset — prioritizing automation, reducing manual intervention, and ensuring consistent deployments across environments.